aymenm9/python-markdown/src/markdown/test.md

-# Git
+# HTML

-Git is a version control tool that can be used to keep track of versions of a software project.
+HTML is a markup language that can be used to define the structure of a web page.
+HTML elements include

-## GitHub

-GitHub is an online service for hosting git repositories.
+* headings
+* paragraphs
+* lists
+* links
+* and more!

+The most recent major version of HTML is HTML5.